 - Cook pasta according to package directions; drain and set aside.
 In a small bowl, combine the cornstarch and bouillon granules; stir in the water and soy sauce and set aside.

-- In a nonstick skillet, stir-fry mushrooms in 1 tablespoon oil 3 minutes or until tender; remove and keep warm.
-In same pan, heat remaining oil.
-Add remaining vegetables; stir-fry 5 minutes or until crisp-tender.
-Stir soy sauce mixture; add to pan.
+- Stir soy sauce mixture and add to the pan.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Add pasta and mushrooms.
 Heat through.
-Yield: 4 servings.